Ledz96/Software-Security/reports/bug_03.md

 **Suggested Fix Description**

 In order to fix the bug, it is enough to replace the strcpy() invocations with a strncpy, with a limit of 255 bytes being copied.
 In addition, a string terminator must be added in the 256th byte of the arrays.
 This way, all the additional bytes will be ignored.
-Unfortunately, this limits the length of the file name to 255 bytes.
+Unfortunately, this limits the length of the file names to 255 bytes.